McFuzzySquirrel/local-workbook-mcp/README.md

 # Excel Local MCP

 Local Model Context Protocol server and CLI tools for conversational analysis of Excel workbooks.
-Chat with your spreadsheets using natural language - ask questions, search data, preview tables, and switch between workbooks without leaving the terminal.
+Chat with your spreadsheets using natural language - ask questions, search data, preview tables, and switch between workbooks without leaving the terminal or browser.

-**🚀 Current Status:** Production-ready CLI tools with debug logging, workbook switching, and AS/400-style terminal interface.
-Web UI is experimental.
+**🚀 Current Status:** Work in progress.
+CLI tools are stable and tested.
+Web UI is functional but needs validation testing.
+Both share the same robust backend (MCP + Semantic Kernel).

 ## Features